Nellie Grant: Algernon Sartoris

 Nellie Grant and Sartoris lived together in England.
-Although her four children comforted her greatly, she never fully accepted English society, or had the admiration of the British people that her parents had.
+She never fully accepted English society, or had the admiration of the British people that her parents had.
 Her mother-in-law Adelaide Kemble Sartoris took Nellie under her wing.
 When author Henry James visited the family at Adelaide's home in Southampton, he described having a brilliant dinner conversation, but added "poor little Nellie Grant sits speechless on the sofa, understanding neither head nor tail."
 Family tradition concerning Nellie's husband was that in addition to having a drinking problem he was a womanizer.

-By 1889, Sartoris's drinking problem was out of control and his parents believed Nellie had suffered long enough.
-The storybook marriage that charmed both the British and American public had ended.
+By 1889, Sartoris's drinking problem was out of control; the storybook marriage that charmed both the British and American public had ended.
 Sartoris proved dissolute and a disappointment to his parents, who made it clear that they did not blame Nellie for the breakup.
-Nellie, who longed to return to America, was granted a divorce, given a large annual income, and allowed to take her children back to the United States, where she was given renewed citizenship by a special act of Congress.
+Nellie, who longed to return to the United States, was granted a divorce, given a large annual income, and allowed to take her children back to the United States, where she was given renewed citizenship by a special act of Congress.

 Sartoris died in 1893 at the age of forty-two, leaving Nellie Grant free to remarry.